cnobile2012/VoltageCurrentMeter/README.rst

 The MIT License (MIT)

 A circuit to show voltage and current on a TFT display.
-Parts can be added using a small array of mounting holes on the board, plus two daughter bords can be plugged into female connectors.
+Parts can be added using a small array of mounting holes on the board, plus two daughter boards can be plugged into female connectors.
 There is an on board 5V to 3.3V regulator which powers all components.